 - provides limited refund for cost of medication.

 The UniMed insurance also has a 24-hour medical hotline number: +36-1-461-1590.
 An English speaking personnel will help you set up an appointment or tell you where to go in case you need help urgently.
 Keep your health insurance card with you at all times—you will need to show the card and your passport when you see a doctor.

 There are several 24 hour pharmacies in Budapest.
 These have regular business hours—and after hours, you must ring a bell outside the building and pay a small extra fee.

 - Teréz Patika: Budapest, 1067, Teréz körút 41; +36-1-311-4439

 - Déli Gyógyszertár: Budapest, 1123, Alkotás utca 1/b; +36-1-355-4727

 For a full list of 24 hour pharmacies, see:

 Note: The medication identical to Tylenol is called Panadol in Hungary.

 We believe that a student’s mental health is just as important as their physical well-being.
 Adjusting to the demands of academic challenges and a new urban environment can be stressful.
 Talking with a professional counselor can help you find ways to manage academic pressures, personal problems, and cultural adjustments.
-The BSME Campus provides a counselor, and a psychologist who will be available to BSME students.
-For those seeking long-term counseling outside the campus setting, an experienced clinical and psychologist is also available.
+The BSME Building provides a counselor, and a psychologist who will be available to BSME students.
+For those seeking long-term counseling outside the BSME setting, an experienced clinical and psychologist is also available.